zackhanni/soundslikesoma/_services/gearlist.md

 date: 2022-11-07
 intro_image: "images/music-studios-philadelphia.webp"
 description: Check out Sound Like Soma's full list of studio equipment available to use during booked studio sessions, and studio rentals.
-tags: [interface,preamp,microphone,instrument]
+tags: [interface, preamp, microphone, instrument]
 ---
-High-end **studio quality** equipment ranging from guitars to microphones to preamps and more.
+High-end **studio quality** equipment, ranging from guitars to microphones to preamps and more.

 - - -